 Likewise, most invasive animals in Bulloo Shire have either escaped domestication or were deliberately released for sport (hunting).
 Most invasive animals are abundant in Bulloo Shire.
-Across Queensland, wild dogs alone, account for an estimate of \$33 million a year in livestock production losses.
+"In Queensland, wild dogs are estimated to cause losses of \$24.9 million to the cattle industry, \$16.9 million to the sheep and goat industries, \$5.2 million associated with livestock disease management and \$19.9 million in associated management costs."
+Biosecurity Queensland 5 November 2021.
 All invasive animals have the potential to adversely alter ecosystem function, reduce primary industry productivity and profitability and threaten human and animal health.